swseighman/Spring-GraalVM-REST-Example/README.md

 There is also a `build-containers.sh` script provided to build the container images.

+>**NOTE:** If you're building on MacOS or Windows, the containerized native image apps won't execute due to base architecture differences.
+You'll need to use the multi-stage container build (`Dockerfile.stage`) to run a native executable.

 Notice the variation in container image size for each of the options:
 ```
 (demo-env) $ podman images